Cary Grant

-Grant was married five times, three of them elopements with actresses Virginia Cherrill (1934–1935), Betsy Drake (1949–1962), and Dyan Cannon (1965–1968).
-He had daughter Jennifer Grant with Cannon.
+Grant was married five times, three of them elopements, with actresses Virginia Cherrill (1934–1935), Betsy Drake (1949–1962), and Dyan Cannon (1965–1968).
+He had a daughter, Jennifer Grant, with Cannon.
 He retired from film acting in 1966 and pursued numerous business interests, representing cosmetics firm Fabergé and sitting on the board of Metro-Goldwyn-Mayer.
 He died of a stroke in 1986 at the age of 82.
+He is remembered by critics for his unusually broad appeal as a handsome, suave actor who did not take himself too seriously, and in comedies was able to toy with his dignity without sacrificing it entirely.

 Early life and education

-Grant was born Archibald Alec Leach on January 18, 1904, at 15 Hughenden Road in Horfield, a suburb of Bristol.
+Grant was born Archibald Alec Leach on 18 January 1904 at 15 Hughenden Road in Horfield, a suburb of Bristol in England.
 He was the second child of Elias James Leach and Elsie Maria Leach (née Kingdon).
 His father worked as a tailor's presser at a clothes factory, while his mother worked as a seamstress.
 His older brother John William Elias Leach died of tuberculous meningitis two days before his first birthday.
 Grant may have considered himself partly Jewish but was raised Anglican from his mother's background.
 (Note: Among the reasons that he gave for believing so was that he was circumcised, and circumcision was and still is rare in Britain outside the Jewish community.
 In 1948, he donated a large sum of money to help the newly established State of Israel, declaring that it was "in the name of his dead Jewish mother".
 He also speculated that his appearance, with brown curly hair, could be due to his father's partly Jewish descent.
 There is no genealogical or substantial evidence about possible Jewish ancestry, however.
 He turned down the leading role in Gentleman's Agreement in the 1940s, playing a non-Jewish character who pretends to be Jewish, because he believed that he could not effectively play the part.
 He donated considerable sums to Jewish causes over his lifetime.
 In 1939, he gave Jewish actor Sam Jaffe $25,000.)
 He had an unhappy upbringing; his father was an alcoholic and his mother had clinical depression.

 He had such a traumatic childhood, it was horrible.
 I work with a lot of kids on the street and I've heard a lot of stories about what happens when a family breaks down — but his was just horrendous.